Skalná: Sights

 The Church of Saint John the Baptist was originally a Gothic structure founded by the Teutonic Order, first mentioned in 1320.
 In 1705–1709, it was rebuilt in the Baroque style.

-In Starý Rybník there are a chateau and ruins of a Gothic castle.
+In Starý Rybník are ruins of a Gothic castle, built in the mid-14th century.
+After the fire in 1792, a new aristocratic residence was built next to the medieval castle in 1823–1826.
+Two ground-floor rooms (probably a prison), perimeter walls and the rest of the corner tower have been preserved from the old castle.
+Both castles are privately owned and inaccessible.